cesar-cortez5/tch_app/README.md

 12. Start the frontend server by doing _npm run dev_

 If you want, you can stop here and start navigating around, and working with the _template.vue_ file.
 However, database calls will not work as the backend service is not up.
+ *You can use the template.vue, or use my code from one of my pages located within the frontend/src/views or frontend/src/component as reference
+ *You can also upload them to the singlepages folder, or add them within the frontend/src/views folder.
+If you want your link to work, make sure you have added it to the frontend/router/index.js file as a router.
+Just copy the code for the /new_customer page. {path: '/new_customer', name: /new_customer}
+ * Or just let me know and Ill add it
+ * Any questions let me know

 If you have a database setup, or are connected to the remote database (not set up yet as of April 4, 2022), then you can also start the backend service.

 13. Navigate to the backend folder by first doing _cd .._ then _cd backend\_